Home of K-fab

 They charged me $657.

-When I see the retaining springs and rivets the same color I see lack of attention to detail.
-I like the color contrasting so the first thing I did was get Dzus hardware reinstalled.
+I removed all the Dzus hardware before getting it powdered.
+When I see the retaining springs and rivets the same color as the cage I see lack of attention to detail.
+I like the color contrast so the first thing I did once it was back was get Dzus hardware reinstalled.

 The next step was to get the front windshield frame venting installed.
 It uses springs and recesses in the cut outs to pull it down and lock it in either open or closed position.